KamWatts/reading-notes/class-03.md

 ### When are loops useful?

 - Loops are useful when a code needs to be repeated over and over again without needing to type the code out multiple times for the function to execute.

+### Things I want to know more about

+-How to use regular expressions in my functions